ICE Raids Expected To Target Recently Arrived Migrant Families In 10 Cities

 "By doing this, we're going to send the message to these individuals," Morgan told NPR last month.
 "We want to stop them from paying the cartels and making them a billion-dollar industry and risking their lives.
 We want to also send that message, if you want to come here, please do so legally.
 Don't risk your life."

-Robert Moore contributed to this story.
+Freelance journalist Robert Moore contributed to this story.